The Sunwise Turn

 The Sunwise Turn, A Modern Bookshop was a bookshop in New York City that served as a literary salon and gathering-place for F. Scott Fitzgerald, Alfred Kreymborg, Maxwell Bodenheim, Peggy Guggenheim (an intern in 1920), Theodore Dreiser, Robert Frost, Harold Loeb, John Dos Passos and others.
 It was founded by Madge Jenison and Mary Horgan Mowbray-Clarke in 1916, and operated until 1927.
 As such, it is one of the first bookshops in America to be owned and operated by women.
 Its papers — those of its founders and of the bookshop itself — are held by the Harry Ransom Center at the University of Texas at Austin.

+Alfred R. Orage, a one-time student and teacher of the ideas of G.I.
+Gurdjieff, gave his first public lecture about Gurdjieff ideas at the Sunwise Turn, on January 9, 1924.
+Gurdjieff, himself, presented a lecture there on March 2, 1924.

 The bookshop showed art as well as books; Guggenheim credited the shop with spurring her love of collecting.

-Publishing History
+Publishing history

 In addition to acting as an exhibition and performance space, the shop published five illustrated poetry broadsides and at least ten books between 1916 - 1923.

 The broadsides were the first publishing venture undertaken by the shop, and each paired an artist with a poet.
 Issued sequentially in 1916, the broadside series featured poems and hand-colored drawings: